himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 <div class="caption">Gitlab Demo Job Run Results</div>

 If the job is more complicated, more runs might have to be manually started after tweaking the runner settings again.
-Pipelines can be manually started by going to the project's `CI/CD->Pipelines` page via the side menu, and hitting the `Run Pipeline` button.
+Pipelines can be started by going to the project's `CI/CD->Pipelines` page via the side menu, and hitting the `Run Pipeline` button.

 ## Conclusion

-That's it, we *(should)* have working runner!
-So far, the runners have been working *mostly* fine.
-When they *do* break, it is usually because I've let the disk fill up or allowed some other system-related negligence `¯\_(ツ)_/¯`.
-I might add some 'runner maintenance' steps to my pipeline, but not today.
+That's it.
+We should now have a connected runner!
+So far, the runners have been working *(mostly)* fine.
+When they *do* break, it is usually because I've let the disk fill up or allowed some other system-related negligence to build up `¯\_(ツ)_/¯`.
+I might add some 'runner maintenance' steps to my pipeline... but some other time.
+Enjoy!